gajendrajena/prettyphoto-rails/Readme.md

-prettyphoto-rails
+prettyphoto
 =================

-A gem to easily integrate [prettyPhoto](http://www.no-margin-for-errors.com/projects/prettyPhoto/) with the rails 3.1+ asset pipeline.
+A gem to easily integrate [prettyPhoto](https://github.com/scaron/prettyphoto) with the rails 3.1+ asset pipeline.

-Currently this gem brings support for prettyPhoto **v3.1.5**.
+Currently this gem brings support for prettyPhoto **v3.1.6**.

 ## Installation